EU natural gas price cap: Ukraine

+Ukraine increased the price of transit fees on Russian gas to Hungary and Slovakia by 18% to $13.90 per ton from 1 January 2023.
+Russian gas piped through Ukraine in 2023 was 14.4bcm, with only the Sudzha, Urengoy–Pomary–Uzhhorod pipeline operational.

 Operation of sanctions

 EU energy ministers have reached an agreement to cap gas prices in the bloc when they exceed the price cap for three days.
 Operational from 15 February 2023 and applying to gas contracts traded on the TTF between one month and a year ahead.
 Prices must also be €35 per megawatt hour above an average of global liquefied natural gas prices in order to be triggered.

 The price must be above the cap price for three working days and be €35 per megawatt hour above an average of global liquefied natural gas prices.
 Then the cap will remain in place for 20 days, after that date it will cease if trade is then below the cap price for three working days.
 The EU can deactivate the cap in the event of an emergency such as a risk of loss of supplies.

 The cap will not apply to private gas trades, those arranged outside energy exchanges, although there is an option to review this later, once the price cap is in force.